-D. It shall be the duty of any County Officer or employee to attend a hearing and testify upon the written request of either the employee, the Department Head, or the Hearing Officer, provided reasonable notice is given the department employing the officer or employee.
-The Employee Relations Manager shall arrange for the production of any relevant County record.
+D. It shall be the duty of any County Officer or employee to attend a hearing and testify upon the written request of either party, or the Hearing Officer, provided reasonable notice is given the department employing the officer or employee.
+The Employee Relations Division Manager, or designee, shall arrange for the production of any relevant County record.
 The Hearing Officer is authorized to issue subpoenas.